Office of People and Capability

 General email enquiries to: firstname.lastname@example.org

 - The Employee Assistance Program (EAP) provides access to counselling for all University staff and their immediate family members.
 The University uses Employee Assistance Services Australia (EASA) for the provision of this service.
-The University's EAP provides a free, short-term (three sessions), confidential counselling service to provide assistance with issues such as grief, addiction, work related problems and relationship and family issues.
-The purpose of counselling is to assist staff in working through problems which may be impacting their performance at workplaces.
-Find out more about EAP.
+This service provides confidential, free, short-term (three sessions), counselling services for assistance with issues such as sleep health, lifestyle management, mindfulness, grief and loss, trauma, addiction, relationship and family issues, depression and anxiety, bullying and workplace issues.

 To access EASA EAP Services, to make an appointment call: